andipro123/mHTTP-Server/README.md

 7. POST_LOG = Specify the file to save post logs
 8. LOG_FORMAT = Specify the format to write access logs from the server
 9. LOG_LEVEL = Specify the levels for error logs from the server
-10. WATCHED_FILES = Specify files to watch for hot reload
 ```

 Once the server starts, it will start a background process that serves connections from clients.